Inside the B.C. Vintage Truck Museum

 Vintage trucks are so different from modern ones.
 They have manual steering, mechanical brakes, small fuel tanks and no air-ride suspension, just heavy springs.
 The tires were very narrow and often had inner tubes.
 My 1929 Model A has gravity-fed fuel, and the fuel tank is in the firewall, the battery hangs under the floor boards and the gears are not synchronized, so I have to double clutch.
 No problem leaving the keys in it—there are five things I need to do before I can start it!

 If you enjoyed this look inside the B.C.
-Vintage Truck Museum, be sure to check out 10 more great day trips from Vancouver.
+Vintage Truck Museum, be sure to check out more hidden gems in B.C.